LunaSare/datelife_examples/docs/Phyllostomidae_report.md

 ## III.
 Create new data

+Another way to use information from source chronograms is to use the node ages as calibration points to date any given tree containing at least two of the taxa in source chronograms.
+To do this, we need the target tree

 As an example, we're gonna date the Open Tree Synthetic tree (mainly because the taxonomic tree is usually less well resolved.)